No results were found...

 King Arthur Baking Company

-Google’s minimalist design is put to good use in their regular email newsletters.
-In their signature material design style, the monotone graphic and white space don’t fight for the reader’s attention with the sole CTA button.
-It may be plain for some but it works here.
+Google’s minimalist design is put to good use in its regular email newsletters.
+In the signature material design style, the monotone graphic and white space don’t fight for the reader’s attention with the sole CTA button.
+It may be plain for some, but it works here.

 Google newsletter